biodim/macroCount_shiny/README.md

 Save, verify in R and restart Shiny Server (just in case)

-7) You might also want to use apache/nginx to password protect your app, raise and issue and Ill write a small tutorial to do ths
+7) You might also want to use apache/nginx to password protect your app, raise an issue and Ill write a small tutorial to do ths